You want to create a persistent volume in Kubernetes? Here you can learn how it works with Openstack Cinder in a NWS Managed Kubernetes plan.

 Creating Persistent Volumes with CSI Cinder Controller

 Before you can create a volume, a StorageClass must be created with Cinder as the provisioner.
-As usual, the K8s objects are sent to your cluster in YAML format and kubectl apply:
+As usual, the K8s objects are applied to your cluster in the YAML format and by using kubectl apply:

-With get and describe you can check whether the creation has worked:
+With get and describe you can check whether the creation was successful:

 $ kubectl apply -f storageclass.yaml